-Sales of our plasma volume expander products have been adversely impacted by the availability of competing products
+Sales of the products we develop will be adversely impacted by the availability of competing products

-- Hextend competes with other products that are commonly used in surgery and trauma care and sell at lower prices.
+- Sales of Hextend have already been adversely impacted by the availability of other products that are commonly used in surgery and trauma care and sell at lower prices.
 Due to price cuts by our competitors, Hospira has had to lower the price of Hextend, which has resulted in lower gross sales revenues for them and lower royalties for us. - In order to compete with other products, particularly those that sell at lower prices, our products will have to provide medically significant advantages.

 - Physicians and hospitals may be reluctant to try a new product due to the high degree of risk associated with the application of new technologies and products in the field of human medicine. - Competing products are being manufactured and marketed by established pharmaceutical companies.
 For example, B. Braun/McGaw presently markets Hespan, an artificial plasma volume expander, and Hospira and Baxter International, Inc. manufacture and sell a generic equivalent of Hespan.
-Hospira also markets Voluven,® a plasma volume expander containing a 6% low molecular weight hydroxyethyl starch in saline solution. - There also is a risk that our competitors may succeed at developing safer or more effective products that could render our products and technologies obsolete or noncompetitive.
+Hospira also markets Voluven,® a plasma volume expander containing a 6% low molecular weight hydroxyethyl starch in saline solution. - Competing products for the diagnosis and treatment of cancer are being manufactured and marketed by established pharmaceutical companies, and more cancer diagnostics and therapeutics are being developed by those companies and by other smaller biotechnology companies.
+Other companies, both large and small, are also working on the development of stem cell based therapies for the same diseases and disorders that are the focus of the research and development programs of our subsidiaries - There also is a risk that our competitors may succeed at developing safer or more effective products that could render our products and technologies obsolete or noncompetitive.